 How are they doing this?
 Using Natural Language Processing (NLP).

 Let us start with the basics.
-First off, the term ‘NLP ‘is also claimed by ‘Neuro Linguistic Programming’ which (while related) is a much bigger topic to tackle as it relates to behaviour change in humans, and by proxy, AI (Artificial Intelligence).
+First off, the term ‘NLP ‘is also claimed by ‘Neuro Linguistic Programming’ which (while related) is a much bigger topic to tackle as it relates to behavior change in humans, and by proxy, AI (Artificial Intelligence).

 But let us focus on Natural Language Processing.
 What is it?
-It is exactly as it sounds: a way of teaching technology to recognise words that people use – as opposed to lines of code.
+It is exactly as it sounds: a way of teaching technology to recognize words that people use – as opposed to lines of code.
 There are three key components: Natural Language Understanding, Natural Language Generation, and Sentiment Analysis.